Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If it is a regular street light you may call AEP directly and they will make a repair note.
-You can call the Mayor’s Office at 330-499-8223 or send an email.
-It is best if you can describe the location well or have a pole number (all poles have a number on them) when reporting the problem.
+You may call the Mayor’s Office at 330-499-8223 or send an email.
+It is best if you are able to describe the location well or have a pole number (all poles have a number on them) when reporting the problem.

 No. Your address should be on your house by the front door and should be visible from the street.
 The address that is on your curb is not visible when there is snow on the ground.
-You can order an address reflective sign from the City for $14 by calling 330-499-1528.
+You can order an address reflective sign from the City for $14 by calling 330-499-8223 ext.
+1001.